Rare Earth hypothesis: The right orbital distance from the right type of star

 The terrestrial example suggests that complex life requires liquid water, the maintenance of which requires an orbital distance neither too close nor too far from the central star, another scale of habitable zone or Goldilocks principle.

 The habitable zone varies with the star's type and age.

 For advanced life, the star must also be highly stable, which is typical of middle star life, about 4.6 billion years old.
 Proper metallicity and size are also important to stability.
 The Sun has a low (0.1%) luminosity variation.
 To date, no solar twin star, with an exact match of the Sun's luminosity variation, has been found, though some come close.
 The star must also have no stellar companions, as in binary systems, which would disrupt the orbits of any planets.
 Estimates suggest 50% or more of all star systems are binary.
-The habitable zone for a main sequence star very gradually moves out over its lifespan until the star becomes a white dwarf and the habitable zone vanishes.
+Stars gradually brighten over time and it takes hundreds of millions or billions of years for animal life to evolve.
+The requirement for a planet to remain in the habitable zone even as its boundaries move outwards over time restricts the size of what Ward and Brownlee call the "continuously habitable zone" for animals.
+They cite a calculation that it is very narrow, within 0.95 and 1.15 astronomical units (one AU is the distance between the Earth and the Sun), and argue that even this may be too large because it is based on the whole zone within which liquid water can exist, and water near boiling point may be much too hot for animal life.

 The liquid water and other gases available in the habitable zone bring the benefit of the greenhouse effect.
-Even though the Earth's atmosphere contains a water vapor concentration from 0% (in arid regions) to 4% (in rainforest and ocean regions) and – as of February 2018 – only 408.05 parts per million of CO_{2}, these small amounts suffice to raise the average surface temperature by about 40 °C, with the dominant contribution being due to water vapor.
+Even though the Earth's atmosphere contains a water vapor concentration from 0% (in arid regions) to 4% (in rainforest and ocean regions) and – as of November 2022 – only 417.2 parts per million of CO_{2}, these small amounts suffice to raise the average surface temperature by about 40 °C, with the dominant contribution being due to water vapor.